Redecorating a room in your home and need some color inspiration? Find out what’s in style with these 2018 paint color trends.

 It also looks great as an exterior paint color.
 (That’s statement door #4 in case you’re counting…definitely a home decor trend for this year!)

-To add the same spa feel without the effort of painting the whole room, you could also go with some beautiful bedding, like this duvet cover*.
+To add the same spa feel without the effort of painting the whole room, you could also go with some beautiful bedding.

 Benjamin Moore’s 2018 color selections include a very similar color “Silver Marlin” that is a little lighter in tone and has the same spa-like feel.